This AIM Rule 26 information was last updated on 9th May 2018.

 The Company also has established an Audit Committee and a Remuneration Committee with formally delegated duties and responsibilities.

-The Remuneration Committee comprises Dr Alastair Riddell, Professor Tim Irish and Dr Alex Menys and is responsible for the scale and structure of the remuneration of the Executive Directors.
+The Remuneration Committee comprises Dr Alastair Riddell, Professor Tim Irish and Mr Simon Sturge and is responsible for the scale and structure of the remuneration of the Executive Directors.
 The recommendations of the committee must be approved by the Board of Directors before they can be approved.
 No director or manager shall be involved in decisions relating to his or her own remuneration.

-The Audit Committee comprises Dr Alastair Riddell and Professor Tim Irish and is required to monitor the integrity of the financial statements of the company, including the interim and annual reports.
+The Audit Committee comprises Dr Alastair Riddell, Professor Tim Irish and Mr Simon Sturge and is required to monitor the integrity of the financial statements of the company, including the interim and annual reports.
 The committee also reviews financial returns to regulators and any financial information contained in announcements of a price sensitive nature.
 The committee shall also consider and make recommendations to the Board, to be put to shareholders for approval at the AGM, as to the appointment or re-appointment of the company’s external auditor and together with the external auditors, determines the scope of the audit.

 The Audit Committee has unrestricted access to the Company’s auditors.